Jantje19/node-quic-client/README.md

 ## Prebuilds

 This package has three prebuilds: Windows (x64), Linux (x64 & ARM64), and MacOS (ARM64).
-Other platforms fallback to building from source.
+Other platforms fall back to building from source.
 This requires the Rust compiler (along with Cargo) to be installed on your system.
 The `rustup` installer will set all this up for you.
 Follow the instructions on [the official Rust lang website](https://www.rust-lang.org/learn/get-started).

 ## Example